Mir Bashir Gasimov: Revolutionary

 Mir Bashir Fattah oghlu Gasimov was born in Dashbolagh, Persia (present-day Ardabil Province, Iran) in 1879 to a poor family of peasants.
 Gasimov started his revolutionary work in 1898, as soon as he started work at the Balakhani oil factory in Russian Azerbaijan.
 He joined the Bolshevik faction of the Russian Social Democratic Labour Party same year and participated in the 1905 Russian Revolution as a member of combat brigades of Baku Bolshevik organization.

 In 1917–1918, he represented communists in Baku and Lankaran.
 After the fall of the Soviet-oriented Baku Commune in Azerbaijan, Gasimov engaged in underground political activity.
 At the First Congress of the Workers' (Bolshevik) Party of Azerbaijan in February 1920, he was elected to the Central Committee.

 Gasimov was one of the organisers of the uprising against the Musavat government in the Azerbaijan Democratic Republic and one of the key figures that contributed to the Sovietization of Azerbaijan on 28 April 1920.
+He was initially one of the followers of Nariman Narimanov's national communism policy in the Azerbaijan SSR.